 Should I exercise before the surgery?

 Yes.
-You should either consult your physician, an outpatient physical therapist, or follow the exercises listed in The Playbook.
+You should either consult your physician, an outpatient physical therapist, or follow the exercises listed in your Playbook (Page 25).
 Exercises should begin as soon as possible.

 When will I be able to walk?